kheuer/chess_engine/README.md

 - minimax_2: This chooses the strongest move while looking 1 turn ahead without making mistakes.
 - terrible_player: This generally uses minimax_2 but sometimes blunders by making a random move.
 This is equivalent to a complete novice players style.
 - minimax_3 / minimax_4 / minimax_5: This chooses the strongest move while looking 3 - 5 moves ahead.
 On this difficulty it can beat a new to intermediary player.
-- auto: This plays the minimax_5 algorithm but looks an additional turn ahead in the endgame where computation is easier.
+- minimax_auto: This plays the minimax_5 algorithm but looks an additional turn ahead in the endgame where computation is easier.
+- mcts_1s / mcts_3s / mcts_6 / mcts_10s: This performs a Monte Carlo Tree search which will be abrupted after 1-10 seconds respectively.

 ## MiniMax Algorithm
 The algorithm used for most opponents is the MiniMax Algorithm, a popular backtracking algorithm in Game Theory and Artificial Intelligence.
 A requirement for this is being able to express each position reachable in game as a numeric score describing how favourable it is for each player.
 It then considers each possible chess move, every possible response of the opponent, the AI´s responses to the opponents response and so on.
 It then assumes that the opponent will try to win the game for itself and always play perfectly without making any mistakes.